 - a guide for pastoral and other school support staff, to provide access to relevant information and advice in order to provide quality support for young carers within their educational setting.

-A free to use survey tool to identify young carers: The Multidimensional Assessment of Caring Activities (MACA-YC18) is a questionnaire to be completed by young carers (an 18-item self-report measure) that can be used to provide an index (or score) of the total amount of caring activity undertaken by a child or young person.
+A free to use survey tool to identify young carers: The Multidimensional Assessment of Caring Activities (MACA-YC18) is a questionnaire to be completed by young carers that can be used to provide a score of the total amount of caring activity undertaken by a child or young person.

 A booklet created by Caring Together with young carers in year six for schools to carry out with their pupils to support their move to secondary school.